ausmeyer/intro-biostats-epi/index.md

 5. Incorrect - The question is concerned about positives tests which do not factor into negative predictive value

 ---
-## ROC curves visually define clinical test value
+## ROC curves visually define clinical test yield

 ![](assets/img/rocs_only.png)